 The Student Experience

-Religion and Jewish Studies professors are engaged scholars in their fields who are committed to mentor you about your interests and goals.
-They can also tell you about the resources and opportunities you need to enhance your education and succeed at the next level.
+Religion and Jewish Studies professors are committed to teaching and mentoring.
+We will work with you to access internships, pursue original research, and plan your future career.
+We can also tell you about the resources and opportunities you need to enhance your education and succeed at the next level.